 Uzza: Whatever Muhammad said or did cannot contradict the Koran and the Koran condones violence only as a last resort.
 Therefore, if Muhammad said he was successful through terrorism it was because only through terrorism could he be successful in the time that he lived.
 And he was proven right through the ages.

-Gerry: But terrorism can't be justified in the age that we live and be the reason why we're toast?
+Gerry: But terrorism can't be justified in the age that we live and be the reason why we're toast.

 Uzza: It all started with a raid that went wrong, perhaps by design.
-Muhammad arrived in Medina a former merchant with nothing to trade leading a bunch of men with no marketable skills.
+Muhammad arrived in Medina a former merchant with nothing to trade, leading a bunch of men with no marketable skills.
 Medina was a peaceful oasis city where those who understood how to grow things were in demand, not warriors.
 How were the believers to survive, and Allah expected them to survive, except by stealing?
-Raids on unescorted caravans during the months which were not considered sacred and which did not involve killing anyone were not that uncommon, especially by Bedouins.
+Raids on unescorted caravans during the months that were not considered sacred and which did not involve killing anyone were not that uncommon, especially by Bedouins.
 You intimidated your victims into parting with their belonging by a simple show of strength.

 Gerry: How civilized.

-Uzza: Robert Montagne, in La Civilisation du désert, wrote of the pre-Islamic Arabs: "I am not aware in the entire history of civilisation of a more gracious, more loving, more vibrant society than that of the Arabs before Islam … [it was a time] … of unbound freedom, lofty sentiments, a nomadic and chivalrous way of life, [a land] of fantasy, joy, mischievousness, bawdy impious poetry, refined love-making…"
+Uzza: Robert Montagne, in La civilisation du désert, wrote of the pre-Islamic Arabs: "I am not aware in the entire history of civilisation of a more gracious, more loving, more vibrant society than that of the Arabs before Islam … [it was a time] … of unbound freedom, lofty sentiments, a nomadic and chivalrous way of life, [a land] of fantasy, joy, mischievousness, bawdy impious poetry, refined love-making…"

-Bob: "Refined love-making", I can go for that.
+Bob: "Refined love-making."
+I can go for that.

 Uzza: There was also a practical reason you avoided killing anyone, for Talion law was the law of the land.
 You killed anyone and their extended family, their tribe would demand retribution in kind and you did not want that.
 Anyway, that would soon change, a change Allah approved of which heightened the Jews' apprehension of the people they had saved.